business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 When faced with a lawsuit, refrain from reacting emotionally to the plaintiff.
 Methodically going through the claim with your attorney and providing honest information is paramount.
 Don’t exaggerate details.
 Don’t put off or ignore the claim, either, and don’t talk about the case to anyone outside of it.
 For example, don’t post anything about it on social media.

 If you lose a lawsuit, a judgment is made against you.
 If you can’t pay the judgment, the person who received the judgment can take action to collect the money owed.
 This might include a lien on bank accounts or real property.
-The other party might also send debt collectors to get the funds.
+The other party might also engage debt collectors to get the funds.

 In many cases, when a major judgment is made against a company that can’t pay, the company ends up filing for bankruptcy.
 This is why it’s critical to have the right protections in place for your business.